ChrisFichman/app-map-node-example/README.md

 - VSCode development containers to limit local dependencies

 ## Pipeline
-- GH actions
+- GH actions (TBD)

 ## Deployed Arch (May not get around to this for the purposes of the exercise)
-- Terraform creates cloud-formation yaml
+- Terraform
 - Lambdas for node API routes
-- API gateways
+- API gateway
-- Static code served from s3
+- Static code served from R53 (angular app)

 ## Security
-- Very basic url shortener.
-No accounts or sensitive data to worry about.
-- AWS Secrets
+- AWS Secrets for PSQL account creds
+- CORS locked down on server to only allow requests from angular app host (WIP)
+- AWS IAM

 # Installation and Local Development Environment Setup (MacOS - Intel)
 ## Clean environment setup